marnoux/stunning-dollop/README.md

-### You know the funny thing?
-I don't get along with rich people.
+### If Hillary Clinton were a man, I don't think she would get 5% of the vote.
+And the beautiful thing is women don't like her